Batik Instructions with Soy Wax

 What you need:

 1. Melt the wax.
-Soy wax has a low melting point so it can be melted in the microwave or in a double boiler with some hot water.
+Soy wax has a low melting point so it can be melted in a simple double boiler with some hot water.

-2. Apply the wax to your fabric using a pipette.
-Use caution and gloves as Pipette will get hot from the wax and you don’t want to get burned!
+2. Either ‘Freehand’ or using a stencil, apply the wax to your fabric using a pipette.
+Be careful with your design!
+When melted, soy wax flows very freely.
+Use caution and gloves as the Pipette will get hot from the wax and you don’t want to get burned!

 3. Wait for the wax to dry completely.

-7. Rinse the fabric under COLD running water.
+5. Rinse the fabric under COLD running water.
+Hot water will prematurely wash out the wax!
 Keep rinsing until the water is flowing clear and all the loose dye is washed out.

-8. When all the loose dye is rinsed out run the fabric under HOT running water.
+6. When all the loose dye is rinsed out run the fabric under HOT running water.
 This will melt the wax and wash it away from the fabric.
 Do NOT rub the wax to help get it off, this will just spread the wax around and muddy up the design.
-Just let the hot water run over it and it will all wash away.
+Let the hot water run over it and it will all wash away.

 DO NOT WASH WAX DOWN THE DRAIN.
 Wax can cause similar damage to flushing oil down a drain.
 It is recommended to wash the wax with a filter to catch loose wax, or into a vessel that will not directly flush wax down a drain.